jhrmnn/xml2struct/README.md

 This small mex function converts an XML file into a MATLAB structure.

-For compilation of the C++ mex file, run `make`.
+For compilation of the C++ mex file, run `make BOOST=<path>` where `<path>` is a path to the Boost library include files.

 To run a test and see how `test.xml` gets converted, run `make test`.
 It should output

 ```
           SCS: [1x1 struct]